RestrictSources

 - Fail closed.
 If your implementation throws an unhandled exception, the framework calls

 excludeAll()and the user sees no calls.
-Design your logic to be defensive. - Sources are identified by their
+Design your logic to be defensive. - Source IDs via

 RestrictSourcesandRestrictCallHandlersare configured, both must pass.
 A call on an allowed source handled by a restricted handler will not appear. - A warning is logged if your strategy results in an allow-none state.
 If the timeline is empty for all users and debug mode is off, check whether